Webex vs Zoom: Which Is Best for Your Business?

-Message interoperability for Zoom Chat and Webex Teams
+Message interoperability for Zoom Team Chat and Webex

-Message interoperability connects the messages you send in Webex Teams to Zoom Chat.
+Message interoperability connects the messages you send in Webex to Zoom Team Chat.

-This means that when you message someone from Webex Teams, and they use Zoom, they still see that message.
+This means that when you message someone from Webex, and they use Zoom, they still see that message.

 And it’s not just messages.
 Message interoperability includes all parts of the messaging experience – like threads, edits, files, GIFs, and reactions.

 By installing Mio in the background, you can ensure you don’t need to switch between Webex and Zoom based on what each member of your business uses.

 Employees can use the tools that they like most, without compromise.